LemoNade2000/ScoreSaberAnalysis/README.md

 If you have any suggestions or questions, I'm open to anything within my capability.

 # Features to be added.
-Data integrity check.
-(To make sure that all data is there, without duplication)

 Simple analysis regarding scores, and tool used for it.